mauricioklein/go-chainable/README.md

     ).
     Unwrap()

-// "Unwrap" returns the result as a slice of interface{}, matching the return values
+// "Unwrap" returns the result as a slice of Argument, matching the return values
 // of the last function.
 So, we just need to cast them to the correct type z := res[0].(int)
 ```